 Koinly can help with record keeping.
-By synching your wallets and exchanges to your Koinly account you will have one central dashboard from where to record and view all of your crypto activity.
+By syncing your wallets and exchanges to your Koinly account, you will have one central dashboard from where to record and view all of your crypto activity.
 Portfolio tracking is available on a FREE Koinly plan.

 Crypto tax reporting is fairly new, and a road less traveled for most accountants.
 That doesn't mean the German taxman is going to cut you any slack.
 Here are 4 ways you can tackle your crypto taxes and keep in the BZSt's good books.
 We'll start with the easiest and most accurate method first.